nwpu-graduation-project/MindParadise/README.md

 	sudo a2enmod rewrite;

-##### let apache2 can write things to directory install-path/app/tmp (you should create it), execute the command:
+##### allow apache2 write things to directory install-path/app/tmp (you should create it), execute the command:

 	sudo chgrp -R www-data app/tmp;
 	chmod -R 774 app/tmp;

 ##### you must change your VirtualHost attribute DocumentRoot to 'install-path/app/webroot'.
-And make sure that an .htaccess override is allowed and that AllowOverride is set to All for the correct DocumentRoot.
+And make sure that an .htaccess override is allowed and that 'AllowOverride' is set to All for the correct DocumentRoot.
 You should see something similar to:(change the virtualhost of apache2, which define in the file /etc/apahce2/sites-enabled/000-default or file /etc/apache2/httpd.conf)

 you can make it in 2 ways below:
 ###### you can modify the file /etc/apahce2/sites-enabled/000-default like this.